ICIJ/datashare-client/README.md

 ## Datashare **Client**

-You need [Yarn](https://yarnpkg.com/lang/en/docs/install/) installed on your machine (tested with version 1.22) and Node.js 16 or above (16.16.0 recommended).
+You need [Yarn](https://yarnpkg.com/lang/en/docs/install/) installed on your machine (tested with version 1.22) and Node.js 18 or above (tested with version 18.19).

 * Install dependencies: